Longstep Property Solutions Homes for Rent

 An operator's field guide to Memphis in 2026.

-Colossus 1 went operational in December 2024.
-Colossus 2 came online in January 2026, and a third building was acquired December 30, 2025 — pushing the campus toward nearly 2 gigawatts of compute power with plans to house at least 1 million GPUs.
-SpaceX acquired xAI in February 2026 in an all-stock transaction valuing the combined entity at $1.25 trillion. xAI's Memphis properties are now appraised at roughly $3.4 billion; the company has already paid tens of millions in local tax revenue and is projected to exceed $100 million.
-A $659M, 312,000 sq ft expansion adjacent to Colossus 2 was permitted in March 2026.
-Workforce has grown to nearly 3,000 — far beyond the initial 500-job estimate.
+The world's largest AI supercomputer, built in 122 days.
+Colossus 1 went operational in August 2024 and scaled to 200,000 GPUs by year end, Colossus 2 came online in January 2026, and a third building was acquired December 30, 2025, pushing the campus toward nearly 2 gigawatts of compute with plans for at least 1 million GPUs.
+SpaceX acquired xAI in February 2026 in an all-stock deal valuing the combined entity at $1.25 trillion, the largest private merger ever. xAI's Memphis properties are now appraised at roughly $3.5 billion.
+Workforce has grown to nearly 3,000, far beyond the initial few-hundred-job estimate.

 Google Data Center